-A successful mentor/mentee relationship should be fulfilling and beneficial for all involved.
-Utilize these ten tips for a more effective and productive relationship:
+Successful mentor/mentee relationships should be fulfilling and beneficial for all involved.
+Use these ten tips for a more effective and productive relationship.

 1. Keep communications open.